Ages 2 years and older

 - Please do not leave children unattended during swim lessons.
-Parents may observe lessons from the bleacher area or red bricks.
+Caregivers may observe lessons from the viewing area.
 Please leave the concrete perimeter free for instructor and emergency use.

 - Lessons may be held in either pool.

-- Swimming is for participants during their lesson only.
-Participants must exit the facility when their lesson ends.
+- Swimming is for students during their lesson only.
+Students must exit the facility within 5 minutes of their lesson ending.

-- Make sure your child has a swim suit, towel, and plenty of sunscreen.
+- Make sure child has a swim suit, towel, and plenty of sunscreen.